The idea for this article came to me as I was reading the original book on

 A deeper, more thorough reading of the book focused on understanding the author's ideas and arguments.
 It entails:

-- Identifying the book's main theme and subsidiary points
+- Identifying the book's central theme and subsidiary points

 - Understanding the author's arguments and evidence